Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 </enum>
 ```

-If your target object has any field that must be populated with a fixed value that is not stored as an additional property of your items, then you can add a nested `sql:fixed` config element, and specify the field name and the value or a function in there.
+If your target object has any field that must be populated with a fixed value that is not stored as an additional property of your items, then you can add a nested `sql:fixed` config element and specify the field name and the value or a function in there.

 For example, the `sales reason` object has a `modified date` field, which is not stored with the items of our static enumeration.
 To populate that column in the SQL script with the current date, you can set the fixed value for it to the `GetDate()` function, as follows.